mcdado/unsplash-dl/README.md

 Notes
 -----

+* It's very ugly code, but it's also just an experiment and I wanted to make it work quickly... any suggestions and improvements are welcome.
 * Requires [pecl_http](http://pecl.php.net/package/pecl_http).
-Because I'm lazy curl is ugly.
-You can also install it with homebrew (php5x-http).
+Because I'm lazy and plain curl is ugly and verbose.
+You can also install pecl_http with homebrew (php5x-http).
-* It's very ugly code, but it's also just an experiment and I wanted to make it work quickly...